-Alternative #4 - Allow for a short term lodging use on the ground floor with household living above.
-This option would allow for a hotel to be on the ground floor of a mixed use building and to have apartments located above it.
+Option 4- Allow for a short term lodging use on the ground floor with household living above.
+This option would allow for hotel to be on the ground floor of a mixed use building and to have apartments located above it.
 No apartments or accessory uses would be permitted on the ground level.
 There would be no other change to the CSC development standards concerning commercial square footage due to likely market constraints on construction of hotels in Campustown.

 This options would provide for the fewest changes to the CSC zoning, but opens up questions about oversight of "short term lodging" versus household living.
-This has been a concern in other mixed use areas, as it is difficult to monitor lease lengths and renewals to ensure a facility operates as a hotel with changeover of guests on a regular basis.
-Additionally, the hotel could be oriented along the street right-of-way and preclude commercial uses that are desired along most streets.
+This has been a concern in other mixed use areas as it is difficult to monitor lease lengths and renewals to ensure a facility operates as a hotel with changeover of guests on a regular basis.

 This change to allow hotel with apartments above would meet the developer's interest in some of the design scenarios presented to staff.
 It may not fully meet their interest depending on the constraints of hotel design and the requirement for commercial to be built along all other frontages of the project for which apartments are proposed in the upper levels of the buildings.
-If the developers were to pursue the large hotel that would be standalone for the residential uses, then this option would not be necessary.